brandon-rowe/github/README.md

 <p>
 This is a repo for testing git.
-Use this to test push/pull/merge with different branches.
+Use this to test committing, pushing, pulling, merging and creating branches.
 <br>
 Links in the resources list have more in-depth tutorials for walking through the basics of git.
 We have outlined the basics of the first link, Github Getting Started, above.
 </p>